-Eleonora is Reader in Economics at the University of Bath.
-She joined the Department of Economics in March 2017 as Senior Lecturer.
-Since February 2019 she is Deputy Head of Department, co-Editor of Health Economics Letters and Associate Editor of Health Economics.
-Previously, she was working at the Manchester Centre for Health Economics, University of Manchester where she held an MRC Early Career Fellowship in Economics of Health (2013-2016).
+Eleonora is Professor in Applied Economics at the University of Bath.
+She joined the Department of Economics in March 2017 as Senior Lecturer, she became Deputy Head of Department in February 2019 and is now Acting Head of Department since September 2022.
+Prior to joining the University of Bath, she was working at the Manchester Centre for Health Economics, University of Manchester where she held an MRC Early Career Fellowship in Economics of Health (2013-2016).

 Eleonora attained her PhD in Economics at the University of Nottingham, her M.Sc. in Economics at University College London and her B.A. at Bocconi University (Milan).